dynasticorpheus/gigasetelements-cli/README.rst

 To do
 -----
-* Prepare for API V2
+* Improve overall code
 * Replicate all functionality from app and/or website ... a long list
-* Support for gigaset elements plug
 * Support for gigaset elements button
-* Improve overall code
+* Support for domoticz home automation system

 Notes